Accountability

 - The storage counts against your quota

-- You have full control over the attribute
+- You have full control over the record

 - You can grant permissions to others